mui/material-ui/docs/src/pages/components/trap-focus/trap-focus.md

 <p class="description">Trap focus within a DOM node.</p>

 `TrapFocus` is a utility component that manages focus for its descendants.
-This is useful when implementing overlays like modal dialogs, which should not allow focus to escape while open.
+This is useful when implementing overlays such as modal dialogs, which should not allow focus to escape while open.

 When `open={true}` the trap is enabled, and pressing <kbd>Tab</kbd> or <kbd>Shift+Tab</kbd> will rotate focus within the inner focusable elements of the component.